 When looking for the best growth REIT stocks to purchase, investors can feel confident about making the best selections by considering the company's long-term price history, regardless of where that price is today.
 These three REITs have a terrific appreciation history but lower dividend yields than many other REITs.

-Iron Mountain Inc (NYSE: IRM) is a Portsmouth, NH-based specialty REIT focused on information management and storage, data center infrastructure and asset lifecycle management.
-Iron Mountain was founded in 1951 and has more than 240,000 customers worldwide.
+Iron Mountain Inc. (NYSE: IRM) is a Portsmouth, NH-based specialty REIT focused on information management and storage, data center infrastructure, and asset lifecycle management.
+It was founded in 1951 and has more than 240,000 customers worldwide.
 In recent years, Iron Mountain has shifted its focus from paper storage to data storage.

-Since May 1, Iron Mountain has produced a total gain of 4.14%.
+Iron Mountain has produced a total gain of nearly 200% in the last five years.

 American Tower has a presence in 224,000 global communication sites across 25 countries in six continents.
 About 43,000 properties are in the U.S. and Canada, and approximately 181,000 are international.
 Contracts usually have a term of five to 10 years, with renewal options and annual lease escalators of about 3%.